Is Pinterest social media? Can I just use Instagram instead? What does Pinterest offer that other social media sites don’t?

 The Facebook Platform

 Facebook allows you to have a business page.
 You can post updates about your business, share links, and share yours, or other people’s, content.

 People don’t often see business pages in their feed since you have to “pay to play” for the most part.

 Facebook groups are more community-based.
-We have the big SPM Facebook group which has almost 20,000 members.
-The conversation is exclusively dedicated to Pinterest marketing.
 You can create a group that’s focused exclusively on any type of content.
 These Facebook groups are very social.
 The whole point is to join and interact in the forum.

 And of course, there is the regular, non-business use of Facebook.
 This is a mix of groups, ads, business pages, and posts from your friends.
 Lots of people left Facebook because they felt like it was just too much of a cesspool.

 This is why I’ve installed the “kill news feed” feature on my Facebook profile.
 This chrome extension keeps you from being sucked into the vortex of a million posts and comments.

 While people flock to Facebook and Instagram for interaction (whether through comments, likes, or direct messages), that is not why people use Pinterest.